IBM/ibm-cloud-reference-architectures/140-mzr-workload-openshift/terraform/docs/scc-collector.md

 ### Security Considerations

 The VSI is running ubuntu and has disabled PasswordAuthentication over ssh and the root password is deleted.
-However, the security group on the VSI permits inbound ssh (port 22) from 0.0.0.0/0.
-This was needed during the terraform execution to enable remote execution of scripts on the server.
-Since all communication from the collector is outbound, you can remove this rule from the security group if you don't need to log into the machine.
-See the output variable `DISABLE_SSH` for the command to do this.

-Note that the VSI has a floating ip.
-This is required for egress, unless there is a public gateway on the subnet.
+The security group on the VSI permits inbound ssh (port 22) from 10.0.0.0/8.

 ## Terraform Version

 Tested with Terraform v0.13

 ## Running the configuration